 When no explanation for infertility is identified, an approach called controlled ovarian stimulation may be used.

 Controlled ovarian stimulation may make pregnancy more likely and may help women become pregnant more quickly.
 This treatment may result in more than one fetus.

 Controlled ovarian stimulation involves the following:

-Women are given a fertility drug (clomiphene), which stimulates several eggs to mature and be released, and human chorionic gonadotropin (hCG), which triggers ovulation, for up to three menstrual cycles.
+Women are given a fertility drug (clomiphene Clomiphene The ovaries do not release an egg each month, as usually occurs during a menstrual cycle.
+Ovulation problems can result from dysfunction of the part of the brain and the glands that control... read more ), which stimulates several eggs to mature and be released, and human chorionic gonadotropin (hCG), which stimulates ovulation, for up to three menstrual cycles.

 Semen is placed directly in the uterus to bypass the mucus (intrauterine insemination) within 2 days after treatment with hCG.

 If pregnancy does not result after this treatment, one of the following may be done:

 Another method of controlled ovarian stimulation, which involves giving women human gonadotropins Human gonadotropins The ovaries do not release an egg each month, as usually occurs during a menstrual cycle.
 Ovulation problems can result from dysfunction of the part of the brain and the glands that control... read more (preparations containing hormones that stimulate the follicles of the ovaries to mature), followed by hCG to stimulate ovulation, then intrauterine insemination